gvalkov/git-link/README.rst

 Install
 =======

-If you are familiar with installing package from PyPi:
+If you are familiar with installing packages from PyPi:

 .. code-block:: bash